We’re all about Austin

 Mercedes-Benz of Austin: 9/15/1999

 In addition to the four dealerships, the Continental Automotive Group also operates a full-service collision repair center.
 Continental Collision Center opened in 1978 and moved to its current location on North Lamar in May 2003.
 This I-Car gold certified body, paint, and repair shop has a 30,000 square foot state-of-the-art facility containing 4 heated down-draft, environmentally friendly, paint spray booths.
-Continental Collision repairs all makes and models and is a Mercedes-Benz, Honda, and Infiniti certified collision facility.
-“Not only are we an iCARD GOLD shop, all of our technicians are factory trained and have repeat courses every year,” say General Manager Rick Robinson.
+Continental Collision repairs all makes and models and is a Mercedes-Benz, Honda, and INFINITI certified collision facility.
+“Not only are we an iCARD GOLD shop, but all of our technicians also are factory trained and have repeat courses every year,” said General Manager Rick Robinson.
 “Even our paint techs are certified by the paint suppliers.”
-As of spring 2011, our body shop proudly displays an energy efficient back-lite LED sign.
-This sign was the first official CAG sign made for any of our locations
+As of spring 2011, our body shop proudly displays an energy-efficient back-lite LED sign.
+This sign was the first official CAG sign made for any of our locations.

-In 2008, Austin Subaru moved into their new state of the art facility on Huntland Drive.
-This is the location that housed Austin Infiniti just a couple years prior and the same location that Honda and Mercedes-Benz dealerships were located when Mr. Hardeman purchased Continental Cars, Inc. in 1978.
+In 2008, Austin Subaru moved into its new state-of-the-art facility on Huntland Drive.
+This is the location that housed Austin INFINITI just a couple of years prior and the same location that Honda and Mercedes-Benz dealerships were located when Mr. Hardeman purchased Continental Cars, Inc. in 1978.

-In September 2012, First Texas Honda moved into their new home off Mopac at Steck Avenue and Shoal Creek Blvd.
-The past 25 years First Texas Honda has prospered as Austin’s only locally owned and operated Honda dealership and service center.
-At 120,000 square feet, the new facility is the largest Honda dealership in the United States and includes a showroom large enough to showcase 100 new and pre-owned Honda vehicles, in addition to the hundreds of cars that can be displayed on the inventory lots.
-The new facility also incorporates an environmentally friendly addition with a rain water collection cistern to store thousands of gallons of water and reduce unnecessary water consumption.
+In September 2012, First Texas Honda moved into their new home near Mopac at Steck Avenue and Shoal Creek Blvd.
+For the past 25 years, First Texas Honda has prospered as Austin’s only locally owned and operated Honda dealership and certified service center.
+At 120,000 square feet, the new facility is the largest footprint Honda dealership in the United States.
+The facility includes a showroom spacious enough to showcase 100 new and pre-owned Honda vehicles, in addition to the hundreds of cars that can be displayed on the multiple inventory lots.
+The new facility incorporates an environmentally friendly rainwater collection cistern to store thousands of gallons of water, effectively reducing unnecessary city water consumption.

 Even through the challenges of experimenting with different car franchises and dealing with fluctuations in both the national and local economies, the dealerships have been very fortunate with their success and stability.
 This is attributed to the extent to which the Continental Automotive Group has maintained its focus on its original core business and operating goals.